-You can set up your JmIRC setting such as timestamp, use colours, use mIRC colours or etc in the "Advanced" setting.
-Simply click on the "Save" and the SECOND step is done.
+You can set up your JMIRC setting such as Timestamp, colours, mIRC colours etc in the "Advanced" setting.
+Once completed, click on "Save".

-Leave the HTTP Config where the setting will automatically set when you are connected to the client.
-Now you are done the setting.
+Leave the HTTP Config blank as this setting will automatically be acquired when you have connected to the IRC server.

-You have already set the IRC Server in the Profiles and what you need to do is just click on the Connect.
+You will have already set your desired IRC Server in the Profiles and all you now need to do is click on Connect .

 /msg email@example.com IDENTIFY

 (example: /msg firstname.lastname@example.org identify docsteamrocks )